flextype-plugins/phpmailer/README.md

 ## Dependencies

-The following dependencies need to be downloaded and installed for Accounts Plugin.
+The following dependencies need to be downloaded and installed for PHP Mailer Plugin.

 | Item | Version | Download |
 |---|---|---|